fdraxler/TutorialSmartAssistant/Readme.md

     4. Look at the cross feedback.
 When it meets the requirements, open up the cross feedback point page in Müsli and enter the information directly.
 Make sure to keep the page open for short time, otherwise you might overwrite other tutor's input.
 6. `w.cons XX` parses the information in the corrected directories and copies them.
 7. `w.up XX` sends the corrected directories as zip files uploads the achieved points to Müsli.
-8. `w.send XX [--debug]` sends the Feedback and all files in the corrected submission to the students via mail.
+8. `w.send XX [--debug]` sends the Feedback and all files in the corrected submissions to all students via mail.
+The debug flag sends all emails only to your own address.

 ### Cross Assignments